patrickkfkan/volumio-build-mpd/README.md

 The primary aim is to build the latest version of MPD for Volumio which, as of now, is using an outdated version.
 My reason for doing so is to solve the premature playback cutoff problem that occurs with the YouTube plugin.

+The current version of the script builds MPD 0.22.2.
+It also builds mpc 0.33, which can be useful for testing the MPD build on the target device.

-The build script supports cross-building MPD for the armv7 and x86 architectures.
+The build script supports cross-building MPD for the arm, armv7 and x86 architectures.

 ## Test status